 Anvil has provided pro bono digital marketing services to a host of local charities throughout the years, increasing the online visibility of each organization.
 Each quarter, Anvil employees participate in a Charity of Choice competition where they get to nominate a local organization they support to win $2,500 in Anvil Services to use for any digital marketing help they need.

 These Numbers Have Faces invests in university students and young entrepreneurs, preparing them for a life of leadership in their communities.
-Our work spans three countries and impacts over 10,000 people annually.
+Their work spans three countries and impacts over 10,000 people annually.

 Previous winners include:

 - Cole Parker Randall Foundation

 - Blue Mountain Wildlife

 - The Dreaming Zebra Foundation

 - Friends of Trees